-In 2011, United States District Judge James Lawrence King of the Southern District of Florida appointed Bobby as Plaintiffs’ Coordinating Counsel in In re Checking Account Overdraft Litigation, MDL 2036.
-That multidistrict litigation involves a series of class actions brought on behalf of customers of more than 30 of the nation’s largest banks, challenging the banks’ internal practice of reordering debit card transactions in a manner designed to maximize the number of customer overdrafts, thus generating substantially increased overdraft fee revenues for the banks.
-As Plaintiffs’ Coordinating Counsel, Bobby has been responsible for organizing and managing a team of over 100 plaintiffs’ lawyers from more than 30 law firms to prosecute the litigation; serving as the primary contact with the banks’ counsel on issues relating to the coordination of the litigation; and serving as the plaintiffs’ primary contact with the Court regarding the management and administration of the litigation.
-Bobby has also led or participated in settlement negotiations with numerous banks that, to date, have resulted in settlements exceeding $1.2 billion, including Bank of America ($410 million), Citizens Financial ($137.5 million), JPMorgan Chase Bank ($110 million), PNC Bank ($90 million), TD Bank ($62 million),U.S. Bank ($55 million), Union Bank ($35 million) and Capital One ($31.7 million).
+In 2011, Bobby was appointed Plaintiffs’ Coordinating Counsel in In re Checking Account Overdraft Litigation, MDL 2036, class actions brought on behalf of customers against 30-plus banks that challenged the banks’ practice of reordering debit card transactions in a manner designed to maximize the number of customer overdrafts, thereby generating substantially increased overdraft fees.
+In that role, Bobby managed a large team of plaintiffs’ lawyers; served as primary contact with defense counsel and the Court in the coordination, management and administration of the litigation; and negotiated settlements exceeding $1.2 billion, including Bank of America ($410 million), Citizens Financial ($137.5 million), JPMorgan Chase Bank ($110 million), PNC Bank ($90 million), TD Bank ($62 million),U.S. Bank ($55 million) and Capital One ($31.7 million).